tau-dev/tau-flight/README.md

 parameters do not correspond to any particular real-world plane.

-The renderer is very CPU-intensive; you will probably want to run this game on a desktop PC in Firefox or Chromium.
+The renderer is very CPU-intensive; you will probably want to run this game on a decent desktop PC with Firefox or Chromium.

 ## CONTROLS